carlmylo/docu-rpcs3/New folder/instruments/misc/midikeys.md

 * There is no binding file.
 * **Do NOT map this instrument via Gamepad Configuration.**
-* Requires a MIDI keyboard connected via USB or a MIDI to USB interface.
 * It is suggested to have a keyboard with **at least 37 keys** or 25 keys and 11 drum pads.
 * Your MIDI keyboard needs to:
 	* **be set to MIDI Channel 1.**